-- Won the prestigious Award of Garden Merit of the Royal Horticultural Society
+- Winner of the prestigious Award of Garden Merit of the Royal Horticultural Society

 - A full sun or part shade lover, this plant is best grown in fertile, medium moisture, well-drained soils.
 A tremendous advantage of the Oakleaf Hydrangea is that it can thrive in much dryer locations than its cousins.
 It can also thrive in much sunnier areas than the mophead and lacecap hydrangeas.
 But it doesn't like having wet feet!.